European coach tours from £99*

 If you have already seen the majority of the UK and are looking for somewhere new, a European tour could be what you're looking for.
 Comprising of so many wonderful countries, Europe certainly has something to offer everyone from stunning scenery to fine cuisine, beautiful weather and cultures so diverse that you'll be happy that you chose a European tour.
 Europe is also the place to be if you love to explore local attractions and sights as this continent is brimming with them and you needn't travel far to take advantage of visiting somewhere new and exciting.

-Soak up the sunshine on European tours to Spain where you can relax on the stunning beaches of the Costa del Sol, explore historic sites such as the La Sagrada Familia in Barcelona or take in the scenic beauty of Basque Country.
-The romantics among you may wish to join a European tour to Paris, known by many as the 'city of romance' where you can climb to the very top of the Eiffel Tower, follow the Da Vinci Trail or take a gentle stroll along the Champs-Élysées.
+Soak up the sunshine on European coach tours to Spain where you can relax on the stunning beaches of the Costa del Sol, explore historic sites such as the La Sagrada Familia in Barcelona or take in the scenic beauty of Basque Country.
+The romantics among you may wish to join a touring holiday city break to Paris, known by many as the 'city of romance' where you can climb to the very top of the Eiffel Tower, follow the Da Vinci Trail or take a gentle stroll along the Champs-Élysées.
 Disneyland Paris is the perfect option should you wish to entertain the children during school holidays with our fabulous Kids Go Free offer on the Magical Disney Breakaway.
-Venture a little further and you can experience a relaxing cruise along the canals of Amsterdam.
+Venture a little further and you can experience a relaxing cruise along the canals of Amsterdam with a great selection of city breaks.
 You could even choose to sail down the Danube, Rhine or explore The Fjords of Norway?
 Enjoy a sleigh ride pulled by reindeer or huskies in Scandinavia and don't miss the opportunity to see a glimpse of the Northern Lights.

 For something a little different, why not experience Europe with an air or rail tour?
-No European holiday to Switzerland would be complete without a ride on the Glacier Express or travel to the 'Top of Europe' on the Jungfrau Railway.
-An air tour can take you to some wonderful places within Europe such as the ancient delights of Greece to the tranquil waters of Croatia or the bustling city of Rome in Italy.
+No European holiday to Switzerland would be complete without a train journey with fellow passengers on the Glacier Express or travel to the 'Top of Europe' on the Jungfrau Railway.
+A great value air tour can take you to some carefully selected wonderful places within Europe such as the ancient delights of Greece to the tranquil sea waters of Croatia or the bustling city of Rome in Italy.

 We also have a great range of dedicated European tours for single travellers if you're planning to travel solo.